Arizard/less-coffee-hugo/content/posts/export-aggregator/index.md

 ## Takeoff

-[Qantas](https://en.wikipedia.org/wiki/Qantas) makes heavy use of Deputy within its ground teams -- technicians, engineers, cleaners, and other staff essential to the safe operation of Qantas aircraft.
+Well-known Australian Airline[^airline] (I will refer to this company as Airline) makes heavy use of Deputy within its ground teams -- technicians, engineers, cleaners, and other staff essential to the safe operation of aircraft.

-The earliest engineering work that I produced for Qantas was the _GroundStar RealTime Roster Export_ in 2019.
+The earliest engineering work that I produced for Airline was the _GroundStar RealTime Roster Export_ in 2019.
 In brief terms, this was a button on the _Schedule_ tab of Deputy which would download a formatted plain text file containing the data for all the shifts in the upcoming week.
 This text file could be imported into GroundStar RealTime (scheduling system) in order to sync the schedules[^2-systems].

-Qantas were reportedly very happy with the end result.
+Airline were reportedly very happy with the end result.
 It performed exactly how they wanted.

 They were so happy that after a few months of using this feature, they asked for more.